atomantic/unlocked/README.md

 Did someone just walk away from their computer without locking their screen?

+> Please note that I have never done this as our current cyber laws classify this as terrorism.

 # Hex Dump
 ```
 cat /dev/urandom | hexdump -C | grep "34 32"